-Cold got you down?
+Cold & flu season got you down?

 If you wake up with one side of your nose blocked, try switching positions.
 Laying on your back may worsen a postnasal drip – try sleeping on your side.

+2. Maintain a consistent room temperature.
 Don’t be tempted to overheat the room because you have a cold.
-Keep the temperature at a comfortable level: 69F – 72F.
+Keep the temperature at a comfortable level (69F – 72F) and bundle up with blankets that can be shoved off if you begin to overheat.
 The humidity in the room is important too.
 Dry air can worsen your cold symptoms and parch your nose and throat.
 Use a humidifier to keep the air moist or open up a window for fresh cool air – just don’t let the snow in.

+4. Stick to your nightly routine.
 A cold can make it had to stick to your typical bedtime.
 But it’s best to wake up and head to bed at the same time as usual when you’re sick.
 Sticking to a schedule not only makes it easier to fall asleep – it can assist in fighting off the next cold.
-One study suggests that people who don’t get enough zzz’s are three times more likely to catch a cold than those who get 8 or more hours of sleep a night.
+One study suggests that people who don’t get enough zzz’s are three times more likely to get sick than those who get 8 or more hours of sleep a night.

+5. Soothe yourself with a warm drink before bed.
 Many people lose their appetite when the cold kicks in.
 “You don’t need to increase your fluid intake when you’re ill, but you do need to make sure you don’t get dehydrated,” says Dr Eccles.
 “And hot drinks are very good, particularly at night time.”
 Higher calorie drinks like Ovaltine or hot chocolate can help you sleep.
 More calories equal better sleep mode.

 Rest well & wake up ready to go!

 Better sleep gives rise to better mornings, bringing your goals into focus and dreams within reach.
 Hungry for more sleep info?
 Dig into these posts: